3rl-io/spidgets-3dof/README.md

 ### Windows

-1. Clone this repo and open it in a terminal
+1. Clone this repo and open it in a powershell terminal

 2. Place the headset upright on a flat surface